Voresh/MiniContainer/README.md

 ### Install via git URL

-You can select "Add package from git URL" in Package Manager and paste `https://github.com/Voresh/UnityInjector.git?path=Unity/Assets/UnityInjector` there.
+You can select "Add package from git URL" in Package Manager and paste `https://github.com/Voresh/MiniContainer.git?path=Unity/Assets/MiniContainer` there.

-Or you can add `"com.voresh.unityinjector": "https://github.com/Voresh/UnityInjector.git?path=Unity/Assets/UnityInjector",` to `Packages/manifest.json`
+Or you can add `"com.voresh.minicontainer": "https://github.com/Voresh/MiniContainer.git?path=Unity/Assets/MiniContainer",` to `Packages/manifest.json`

 ## License